KhomotsoTibane/StudyCards/README.md

 # About The Project

 ## Introduction
+As part of my final project at HyperionDev
 The purpose of this document is to build an online system that will allow users to create flash cards

 ## Intended audience: